 LIMITS OF SELF-HELP

-School starts tomorrow here.
+School’s out for summer.
 Yeah, it’s been almost half a century since we were secondary school students, but somehow the anticipation of summer vacation whispers to us still, just as it did when the last school bell sounded at the end of a class year.
 Channel Alice Cooper and Mungo Jerry.

 But there’s still time for one more lesson.
 I trust you recall that yesterday we tackled a question sent to us by our California correspondent, Rock Maple of Thousand Oaks.
 His neighbor has demanded that he trim back his 50-year old pine tree, the branches of which hang over the neighbor’s place, and he wondered whether the neighbor might be able to start the chopping himself, even without Rock’s permission.

 We determined that California generally recognizes the Massachusetts Rule, which permits a neighbor to use “self-help,” trimming the branches back to the property line.
 Of course, California seems also to permit use of the private nuisance laws — something that seems like the Hawaii Rule or Virginia Rule — to let a neighbor force someone like Rock to remove the tree himself if it is a nuisance.